isa-nurbek/leet-code-challenges/Arrays/01-Easy/03-Two Number Sum/README.md

 <details>
 <summary><b>Hint 2</b></summary>

-Realize that for every number X in the input array, you are essentially trying to find a corresponding number Y such that X + Y = target_sum.
-With two variables in this equation known to you, it shouldn't be hard to solve for Y.
+Realize that for every number `X` in the input array, you are essentially trying to find a corresponding number `Y` such that `X + Y = target_sum`.
+With two variables in this equation known to you, it shouldn't be hard to solve for `Y`.

 </details>

 <details>
 <summary><b>Hint 3</b></summary>

-Try storing every number in a hash table, solving the equation mentioned in Hint #2 for every number, and checking if the Y that you find is stored in the hash table.
+Try storing every number in a hash table, solving the equation mentioned in `Hint #2` for every number, and checking if the `Y` that you find is stored in the hash table.
 What are the time and space implications of this approach?

 </details>

 ## Optimal Time & Space Complexity

-`O(n)` time | `O(n)` space - where `n` is the length of the input array
+`O(n)` time | `O(n)` space - where `n` is the length of the input array.